Chivington, Colorado: History

-Today's Chivington

 A few newer homes are still occupied in Chivington, but the town consists mostly of a few abandoned but still-standing ruins, more partially collapsed buildings (the former school house degrades, year-by-year), and many piles of bricks mark where the town once stood.

 Standard green highway markers ("Chivington") identify what these ruins once were.
 The post office existed into the 1980s but nearby Eads today offers the nearest postal service and amenities like stores and gas stations.

 Lamar is the closest remaining "significant" town on Colorado's eastern plains.
 Chivington appears to be returning, like much of eastern Colorado, to its sparse grassland and prairieland origins.

-One of the former town's buildings contains a ghost sign asking for Chivington citizens to vote for a man named Jan King, who ran for the office of Kiowa County clerk.
+One of the former town's buildings contains a ghost sign asking for Chivington citizens to vote for a woman named Jan King, who ran for the office of Kiowa County clerk.

 The famous TransAmerica Cycling Trail passes through Chivington and is frequented by hundreds of cyclists annually.